sveetch/cookiecutter-sveetch-djangoapp/README.rst

 This a `Cookiecutter`_ template to produce a Django application package.

-It emphases on simple application with quality and not any relation to any service (state badge, pyup, travis, etc..) except `Read the Docs service <https://readthedocs.org/>`_ for documentation publishing.
+It emphases on a simple application with quality and not any relation to any service (state badge, pyup, travis, etc..) except `Read the Docs service <https://readthedocs.org/>`_ for documentation publishing.